30465 - ORGANIZATIONAL BEHAVIOR AND SOCIAL PSYCHOLOGY

 - Human behavior inside an organization.

-- Individual differences (personality, values, perception, motivations, decisions).
+- Individual differences (personality, values, interpersonal perception, emotions and stress, motivations).

 - Groups and group dynamics.